fastscape-lem/fastscapelib/doc/source/internals.md

 ### Grid Inner Types

-The grid base classes need some types and values that are specific to each grid type (e.g., grid resolution, number of dimensions of grid field arrays, maximum number of node neighbors, etc.) and that must therefore be defined in grid leaf classes.
+The grid base classes need some types and values that are specific to each grid derived type (e.g., grid resolution, number of dimensions of grid field arrays, maximum number of node neighbors, etc.) and that must therefore be defined in grid leaf classes.

 However, with CRTP this is not possible since a CRTP leaf class is only declared when the CRTP base class is being defined.